tangkong/dataproc/README.md

 `$ git clone https://github.com/tangkong/dataproc.git`

-Install package
-Navigate to the directory you cloned the repo into and run:
+Install package from the directory you cloned the repo into:

 `$ pip install . `